banachtech/replicator/README.md

 This notebook compares different type of loss measures - mean square, maximum of squared difference, maximum of absolute difference and cumulative mean quared return difference.

-Replicaitng model is a standard CNN.
+Replicating model is a standard CNN.

 Set loss function with, for eample, ```lossfn=mse```.